 Being a real estate investor requires patience, tenacity, and research.
 Thinking long-term isn’t just good for investors.
 It’s also better for the communities and cities where they buy property.
 This is not to say that short-term thinking can’t always pay off, but it isn’t always profitable.
 Let’s get started with our Savvy Real Estate Investor.

-Types of Homes a Savvy Seattle Real Estate Investor
+Types of Homes for a Savvy Seattle Real Estate Investor

 The kind of building you choose should depend on the kind of investor you are.